AmoyDreamer/google-recaptcha-v2/README.md

 #### options
 - siteKey => {String} Required.
 Alias of data-sitekey.
-- callback => {String} Required.
+- callback => {Function} Required.
 Alias of data-callback.
 The name of your callback function, executed when the user submits a successful response.
 The **g-recaptcha-response** token is passed to your callback.
 - id => {String} Optional.
 The HTML element to render the reCAPTCHA widget.
 Specify the ID of the container.
 If you pass a valid value, **[Explicit Render](https://developers.google.com/recaptcha/docs/invisible#examples)** will be used first, otherwise **[Auto Render](https://developers.google.com/recaptcha/docs/invisible#auto_render)** will be used.
 - host => {String} Optional.
 That means api hostname, default use **www.google.com**.
 Specially, some areas require network proxying, such as China, just set host: **www.recaptcha.net**.
-- expiredCallback => {String} Optional.
+- expiredCallback => {Function} Optional.
 The name of your callback function, executed when the reCAPTCHA response expires and the user needs to re-verify.
-- errorCallback => {String} Optional.
+- errorCallback => {Function} Optional.
 The name of your callback function, executed when reCAPTCHA encounters an error (usually network connectivity) and cannot continue until connectivity is restored.
 If you specify a function here, you are responsible for informing the user that they should retry.
 You can write a demo like this.
 ```js
 function errorCallback(res) {
     var code = res.code;// error code